SelimWaly/Scooter/README.md

 </html>
 ```

-> ![NOTE]\
+> [!NOTE]\
-> There are two js files, if you do not want the various easing effects, you can use the `scoot.noeasing.js`
+> There are 2 JavaScript files, if you do not want the various easing effects, you can use the `scoot.noeasing.js`

 ## Parameters